Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 You can claim a route from _anywhere_---you don't need to be next to it.
 If you _are_ next to a route you just claimed, however, you are **rewarded**.

+With **2 players**, double routes become single routes.
+Only one of them can be claimed.

 {{% /rules-block %}}

 {{% /rules-block %}}